-Friday, April 21 – We will meet at 7:00 PM in the school conference room to discuss ANNIE FREEMAN'S FABULOUS TRAVELING FUNERAL by Kris Radish.
+Friday, May 19 – We will meet at 7:00 PM in the school conference room to discuss “March” by Geraldine Brooks.
 RSVP to Jean Stern here for planning purposes.

 It’s winter outside but we are thinking summer in St. John’s Childcare!
 We are working hard on our theme: “Joy, Fun, Seasons in the Sun.”
 We will be trick-or-treating, playing in the “snow,” camping, planting gardens, having pajama parties and so much more!
 Summer childcare is offered to children ages 2 yrs. (potty-trained) through 3rd grade.
 Click here to register or for more information.

 Are you organizing a St. John’s event?
 Share the news with those you want to reach by completing an event registration form found on St. John’s website.
 Simply go to “Upcoming Events” and click the link above the calendar to get started.
 For questions, please contact the church office here.

 Wondering why we worship the way that we do?
 Curious about the color of the paraments in the front of church?
 Looking for background on one of the books of the Bible?
 Check out the new Understanding Lutheran Worship booklet located in each pew.
 This booklet provides an explanation of a variety of aspects of worship at St. John’s.

 St. John’s CES puts together a Service Directory each year for members and families.
 This is a resource that our members can use if they are ever in need of one of the services listed.
 If you have a professional skill, hobby, home business etc. that you would like to include in a future directory, please fill out a form here and return it to the church or school office or email it to Tracey Lampe by clicking here.
 For more information about the Service Directory, click here.

 LIKE US ON FACEBOOK!